The Hamilton-Wenham Human Rights Coalition empowers everyday activists in our community through education, conversation, and action.

 Our Coalition formed after the Solidarity March in Support of the Victims of Racial Violence that took place in Hamilton, MA on June 2, 2020.
 More than 700 people marched.

 Board of Directors

 Anna is a lifelong social justice activist with a career rooted in nonprofit management and civic engagement.
 She earned a B.A. in History from Yale University and a M.A. in Museology from the University of Washington.
+She currently works for Harborlight Homes, a nonprofit affordable housing developer.
 Originally from Seattle, Anna lives in Hamilton with her family.
-Her passions are playing soccer, backpacking, collecting passport stamps, and completely disrupting the status quo.
+Her passions include backpacking, sports of many kinds, collecting passport stamps, and completely disrupting the status quo.

 After earning her Ph.D. in clinical psychology at UMass Amherst, Joan decided to settle in Massachusetts and raise her family here.
 She moved to Wenham with her husband and children in 2015.
 She is an adjunct faculty member in psychology at two universities and has conducted research on ethnic minority and female patients in psychotherapy.
 When not carting kids to school and activities, she is baking desserts and sharing them with neighbors.
 Joan hosted several Bakers Against Racism events in 2020 raising over $2000 for organizations that promote racial equality.

 Innes is a lifelong resident of Hamilton and a current senior at St. John's Prep in Danvers.
 At school, he leads the St. John's Young Democrats, as well as serving on the Student Advisory Council for the school's office of Multicultural Affairs and Community Development, among a variety of other leadership and academically oriented extracurricular activities.
 He hopes to bring his passion for human rights and social justice to the board alongside the voice of his peers.